keiichishima/slicecap/README.md

 (in seconds) used to compare packet timestamps to find the pcap pkthdr boundary.
 The default value is 3600.

+The `-p` or `--parallel` option specifies the maximum number of parallel subprocesses.
+The default value is automatically determined based on the number of cores of the host node.
+It doesn't make sense to specify a larger value than the number of cores.

 After the `--` option, you can specify a subprocess to process the sliced pcap data.
 In the above example, the sliced data will just redirected into files.
 In the subprocess definition, you can use the